rivas-lab/sex-diff-biomarker-genetics/README.md

 For the R package containing the SEMM method described in the paper, see https://github.com/rivas-lab/semm.

-If you have any questions please contact the authors at "erflynn-DOT-stanford-DOT-edu".
+If you have any questions please contact the authors at "erflynn-AT-stanford-DOT-edu".